tenstad/container-workshop/06-docker-compose/README.md

 ```

 📝 Both the frontend and backend are missing Dockerfiles, so you will have to
-create these yourself.
+create these yourself, one inside the frontend folder and another in the
+backend.

 NOTE: Some dependency issues might occur in the frontend, so try using `--force`
 when installing dependencies with `npm`.

 ### Task 1

-Change directory to `06-docker-compose/realworld`
+Change directory to `06-docker-compose/realworld`:

 ```bash
 cd 06-docker-compose/realworld
 ```

-Take a look at det docker-compose.yml file and run the following command:
+Take a look at the `docker-compose.yml` file and run the following command:

 ```bash
 docker compose up -d --build
 ```

 List the running containers with the `docker ps` command and see that a frontend
-application is available at [localhost:4100](localhost:4100).
+application is running with the port `4100` exposed.

 ### Task 2

-When opening the browser at [localhost:4100](localhost:4100) we see that the
+When opening the browser at [localhost:4100](http://localhost:4100) we see that the
 frontend application is running and it is using the production backend api.
 Lets
 run the backend in a container instead.